CodeYourFuture/curriculum/common-content/en/module/js1/framework/index.md

 Case 1 states that when `getOrdinalNumber` is called with an input of 1, it has a target output of "1st".
 Our first step is to check that `getOrdinalNumber` works as we have stated.

-We have used `console.assert` to write assertions to check our code before, but `console.assert` is limited.
-Now we will write **tests** to check our code is behaving in a particular way.
+We have used `console.assert` to write assertions to write tests for our code before. `console.assert` is a useful building block, but it is limited.
+Now we will write tests using a {{<tooltip title="test framework">}} A **test framework** is a set of tools we can use to build tests efficiently.{{</tooltip>}} to check our code is behaving in a particular way.

 > 🔑 A test is any piece of code that runs an **assertion** on the code we're testing